wp-plugins/nextgen-facebook/readme.txt

 = How do I install the Pro version? =

 Updating to the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) is simple and easy -- click on the "Purchase the Pro Version" button on any NGFB Open Graph+ settings page.
 After your purchase, an email will be sent to you with an Authentication ID and installation instructions.
-Enter your Authentication ID on the plugin's Advanced settings page, and after saving the changes, an update for NGFB Open Graph+ will appear on the WordPress Updates page.
+Enter your Authentication ID on the plugin's Advanced settings page (or the Network settings page for multisites), and after saving the changes, an update for NGFB Open Graph+ will appear on the WordPress Updates page.
 Update the NGFB Open Graph+ plugin from within WordPress, as you would any other plugin, to download and activate the new Pro version.

 = Can I use the Pro version on multiple websites? =

-NGFB Open Graph+ Pro is [licensed for a Single Website](http://surniaulula.com/wp-content/plugins/nextgen-facebook/license/pro.txt), and each purchase is assigned a unique Authentication ID.
-You must purchase a new license for each additional website using the NGFB Open Graph+ Pro plugin.
-[Contact me by email](mailto:jsm@surniaulula.com) for volume discounts.
+NGFB Open Graph+ Pro is [licensed for a Single Website](http://surniaulula.com/wp-content/plugins/nextgen-facebook/license/pro.txt), and each purchase (of one or more licenses) is assigned a unique Authentication ID.
+The Authentication ID allows you to install, upgrade, and activate the Pro version on one or more websites (depending on how many licenses you purchased).

+Discounts are available for purchases of 3 or more licenses.
+The 3 license pack, for example, is a good choice if you have a Dev, Staging, and Production website infrastructure.
+Large websites, using multiple load-balanced servers, only need one license if they use a single WordPress Site Address.

+Sites within a Network / multisite all use different Site Addresses, so each site must be licensed.
+The Open Graph+ settings in the Network admin interface allow you to define a default Authentication ID for all sites (which can be customized / modified in each site's Advanced settings page), or force all sites to use a single Authentication ID.

 = Can I use other social sharing buttons than those of NGFB Open Graph+? =